giflw/datacrow/readme/readme.txt

      Use this parameter when Data Crow starts incorrectly and complains about missing directories (non Windows platform only).

-    -nocache
-     Forces Data Crow to ignore the cached items and load everything fresh from the database.

     -webserver
      Starts the web server without starting the actual Data Crow application.
      Can be used in combination with the credentials parameter to bypass all the GUI